rafarmerjr1/Vulnerable_PHP_Website/to-do.md

 - Explore XXE
 	XXE can be done by setting up an XML parser on the orders page create a form that takes several areas of user input and stores it as XML.
-May need to disable security features that are built-in https://depthsecurity.com/blog/exploitation-xml-external-entity-xxe-injection
+May need to disable security features that are built-in.
+	There could be a password or users file in the webroot folder that can be grabbed https://depthsecurity.com/blog/exploitation-xml-external-entity-xxe-injection
 - PHP type juggling?
 Where to place this?
+Maybe on login page.
 - Implement improved appearance - Bootstrap or HTML/CSS template

 PHP app: